Mechanical Engineering and Mechanics PhD

 Bakhtier Farouk, PhD (University of Delaware) Billings Professor of Mechanical Engineering.
 Professor.
 Heat transfer; combustion; numerical methods; turbulence modeling; materials processing.

-Alexander Fridman, DSc, PhD (Moscow Institute of Physics and Technology) John A. Nyheim Endowed University Chair Professor, Director of the Drexel Plasma Institute.
+Alexander Fridman, DSc, PhD (Moscow Institute of Physics and Technology) Mechanical Engineering and Mechanics, John A. Nyheim Endowed University Chair Professor, Director of the Drexel Plasma Institute.
 Professor.
 Plasma science and technology; pollutant mitigation; super-adiabatic combustion; nanotechnology and manufacturing.

 Li-Hsin Han, PhD (University of Texas at Austin).
 Assistant Professor.
 Polymeric, micro/nano-fabrication, biomaterial design, tissue engineering, rapid prototyping, free-form fabrication, polymer micro actuators, photonics

-Andrei G. Jablokow, PhD (University of Wisconsin, Madison) Associate Department Head for Undergraduate Affairs, Mechanical Engineering and Mechanics.
+Andrei Jablokow, PhD (University of Wisconsin, Madison) Associate Department Head for Undergraduate Affairs, Mechanical Engineering and Mechanics.
 Associate Teaching Professor.
-Engineering education; kinematics; geometric modeling.
+Kinematics; geometric modeling.

 Wei Sun, PhD (Drexel University) Albert Soffa Chair Professor of Mechanical Engineering.
 Professor.
 Computer-aided tissue engineering; solid freeform fabrication; CAD/CAM; design and modeling of nanodevices.